Material Comparison · Downey, CA

 Same protocol.
 Same blood.
 Same surgeon.

 Whichever material you pick, the surgery looks identical.
-We draw a small vial of your blood at the start, spin it down to platelet-rich plasma, and bathe the implant in your own growth factors before it ever touches bone.
-Both materials are UV-activated by the surface science Dr. Ogawa pioneered at UCLA.
-Both reach 95% bone-to-implant contact.
-Both are warrantied ten years.
+I draw a small vial of your blood at the start, spin it down to platelet-rich plasma, and bathe the implant in your own growth factors before it ever touches bone.
+Both materials are UV-activated chairside by the surface science Dr. Ogawa, my professor at UCLA, pioneered — UCLA research shows 50 to 100% more bone-to-implant contact on a photofunctionalized surface.
+Both are backed by my 10-year biological warranty.
 The choice between zirconia and titanium changes the material.
-It does not change the healing.
+It does not change the healing — or the 95 to 98% ten-year success rate I plan every implant to hit.

 The Vampire Implants™ Protocol · Dr. Qiu uses this on every implant.